By Meena Thiruvengadam | Published: September 3, 2025 | Updated: June 1, 2026

 When you're ready for a rest, visit one of the avenue's bars and sip on gin or whisky distilled with pure glacial water.
 You could also try a refreshing mocktail.
 Make sure not to leave town without picking up some local fudge and maple syrup.

 Lots of visitors visit Banff during the warm summer months.
-Wait until September, toward the end of Vancouver cruise season, for lighter crowds and the chance to experience a unique phenomenon: Coniferous larch trees just before shedding their needles.
+Wait until September, toward the end of Vancouver cruise season, for lighter crowds and the chance to experience a unique phenomenon: coniferous larch trees just before shedding their needles.

 Like leaves, larch tree needles change colors before falling to the earth.
 From mid-September through late October, they turn a vibrant golden color that makes them appear to glow from within.
 The show they put on alone is worth the drive to Banff before or after a cruise to Alaska.